ashrithr/nuker/README.md

 ### Whitelisting Resources

-Each resource type supports the ability to whitelist resources from the config file.
+Every resource type supports the ability to whitelist resources using the config file.
 Refer to sample configuration file for examples.

 ## Build and Running